This apple galette is simple to make and makes a pretty presentation! If you can’t find pink pearl apples, just use your favorite pie apples instead!

 - Arrange apple slices over the top of the dough, leaving about a 1–2 inch border.
 Once you've placed all of your apples, drizzle butter mixture evenly across the top.
 Use a pastry brush, if necessary to spread it evenly over the apples.

 - Roll edges up and decorate as desired.
+Place galette and parchment onto a large baking sheet and into the preheated oven.
 Bake galette for 30–40 minutes, until apples are tender and crust is golden brown.
 Best served right away.
 Makes about 10–12 servings.

 **Egg helps hold gf dough together better.
 Can omit and use extra water but dough will be more crumbly.